Wake (comics)

 Wake (titled Sillage in the original French) is a science fiction graphic novel series created by Jean-David Morvan and Philippe Buchet.

+Wake is space opera, exploring social themes about inequalities, corruption, and colonization.

+Translations

 The series has been translated to English and published in the United States by NBM Publishing.
 The issues are published in a large format (19 cm by 25.4 cm) as soft cover graphic novels.
 Issues 1 through 3 were published individually.
 Issues 4/5 and 6/7 were published together as single books.
 NBM Publishing have stated that they will not be publishing the remainder of the series in English in the United States.

-Wake is space opera, exploring social themes about inequalities, corruption and colonisation.

 Origin

 The foreword to the art book 1000 Navïs states that the series was conceived at the prompting of publisher Guy Delcourt, who wanted a space opera to add to his catalogue.
 Jean-David Morvan presented the name Sillage to Philippe Buchet, who conceived of the space convoy, but made them entirely alien to avoid comparisons to Battlestar Galactica.
 Similarly, the main character was made female to avoid comparisons to Tarzan.